nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given command format is invalid.
     * 1a1.
 Bamboo shows an error message.

       Use case ends.

+* 1b.
+The given field value is invalid.
+    * 1b1.
+Bamboo shows an error message.

+      Use case ends.

 #### Use case U2: Top-up budget

 **MSS**

-1. User requests to top up budget by an amount he provides.
+1. User requests to top up a specified budget by an amount and category he provides.
-2. Bamboo tops up the user's budget by the amount given by the user.
+2. Bamboo tops up the user's budget in the category and by the amount given by the user.
-3. Bamboo lists all expenses and shows the budget balance.
+3. Bamboo updates the budget balance.

     Use case ends.